pingcap/docs/reference/tiflash/maintain.md

     Reconfirm the value of `max-replicas`.

 6. Check whether the remaining disk space of the machine (where `store` of the TiFlash node is) is sufficient.
-By default, when the remaining disk space is less than 20% of the `store` capacity (which is controlled by the `low-space-ratio` parameter), PD cannot schedule data to TiFlash.
+By default, when the remaining disk space is less than 20% of the `store` capacity (which is controlled by the `low-space-ratio` parameter), PD cannot schedule data to this TiFlash node.

 ### TiFlash query time is unstable, and error log prints many `Lock Exception` messages

-This is because large amounts of data are written to the cluster, which leads to the situation that the TiFlash query encounters a lock and requires query retry.
+This is because large amounts of data are written to the cluster, which causes that the TiFlash query encounters a lock and requires query retry.

-You can set the query timestamp to one second earlier in TiDB (for example, `set @@tidb_snapshot=412881237115666555;`), to reduce the possibility that TiFlash query encounters a lock; thereby mitigating the risk of unstable query time.
+You can set the query timestamp to one second earlier in TiDB (for example, `set @@tidb_snapshot=412881237115666555;`).
+This makes less TiFlash queries encounter a lock and mitigate the risk of unstable query time.

-### Partial queries return `Region Unavailable`
+### Some queries return the `Region Unavailable` error

-If the load pressure in TiFlash is so heavy that TiFlash data replication falls behind.
-Some queries might return error message `Region Unavailable`.
+If the load pressure on TiFlash is too heavy and it causes that TiFlash data replication falls behind, some queries might return the `Region Unavailable` error.

-In this case, you can share the pressure by adding TiFlash nodes.
+In this case, you can balance the load pressure by adding more TiFlash nodes.

 ### Data file corruption